 Log in to RefWorks and FROM the menu bar, select TOOLS and then, select UPDATE USER INFORMATION.
 You can change your password as well as other information you provided.

 Your RefWorks account will continue after you graduate, however, if it is not used within 3 years, the account will be deleted.
-If you have attached the full text for articles to the RefWorks record for a given citation, they will remain, however you will no longer see the Find@UVa button in RefWorks as access to this has to be restricted to current students, faculty, and staff due to contractual obligations.
+If you have attached the full text for articles to the RefWorks record for a given citation, they will remain, however you will no longer see the Find@UVa button in RefWorks as use of this tool has to be restricted to current students, faculty, and staff due to contractual obligations.
 If you come to the UVa Library, you can access the full text or print version of the article if it is available.
 If you are affiliated with another university or organization, you will be able to use their Find@ button to access the full text they provide.
 If you area an alumni and you have never created a RefWorks account, you may open one, now.
 You will need a group code to login to RefWorks.
 Ask us for the.
 U.Va Group Code for alumni so you can login.
 Click here for more information about RefWorks for Alumni.